On unit signatures and narrow class groups of odd degree abelian number fields: Computations

-There are two non-trivial characters $\chi$ and $\chi^*$ for the Galois group when $G_K \simeq \Z/7\Z$.
-In light of Theorem \ref{thm:chiplusranks}, one may wonder how often the inequality is an equality!
-In the first 8000 cyclic septic fields, $77.9\%$ have $\rk_\chi \Cl^+(K) = \rk_{\chidual} \Cl^+(K)$, i.e., a large majority of the 2-torsion subgroups of narrow class groups of $\cN_7(X_0)$ are self-dual and therefore do {\em not} satisfy the equality $|\rk_\chi \Cl^+(K) - \rk_{\chidual} \Cl^+(K)| = 1$.
+For the 2-torsion subgroup of the narrow class group, there are two possibilities: if $\Cl(K)[2]$ is not self-dual, then $\Cl^+(K)[2]$ is self-dual; and if $\Cl(K)[2]$ is self-dual we conjecture that $\Cl^+(K)[2]$ is also self-dual with probability $7/9=0.778$.
+Our conjecture implies that the proportion of cyclic septic fields with $\Cl^+(K)[2]$ self-dual is at least $0.778$.
 This data suggests that it may be much more likely for class groups and narrow class groups to be self-dual.

 \begin{remark} As of yet, no corrected predictions taking into account the existence of the $2$nd (but not $4$th) roots of unity in the base field have been made on the distribution of the $2$-ranks of class groups of cyclic septic fields over $\bQ$ (or more generally, of degree $\ell$ cyclic fields for any (fixed) prime $\ell \geq 7$ over $\bQ$).
 The original distribution in Cohen--Lenstra \cite{CohenLenstra} predicts the average size of $\Cl(K)[2]$ when $K$ varies over cyclic septic fields to be $\frac{81}{64} \approx 1.266$.
-However, our computations for $\ell=7$ (see Table \ref{table:clgroup}) suggest that the average size of $\Cl(K)[2]$ for cyclic septic fields is $\frac{11}{8}$.
+However, our computations for $\ell=7$ (see Table \ref{table:clgroup}) weakly suggest that the average size of $\Cl(K)[2]$ for cyclic septic fields is $\frac{11}{8}$.

 In fact, we expect that the distribution of the moments for the 2-torsion subgroups in class groups of cyclic fields of prime degree $\ell$ to be quite different when the order of $2$ modulo $\ell$ is even than when the order is odd.
 For example, the distribution given in Conjecture \ref{conj:quoteMallequote} implies that the average size of $\Cl(K)[2]$ is $1+2^{-f/2}$ for $\ell = 3$ or $5$ and $f$ denotes the order of $2$ modulo $\ell$.
-For $\ell = 7$, this computes to approximately $1.354$, which is already exceeded for the family of cyclic septic fields of conductor bounded by $X_0$ where $X_0 \approx 244861$ (see Table \ref{table:clgroup}). \end{remark}
+For $\ell = 7$, this computes to approximately $1.354$, which seems to diverge from Table \ref{table:clgroup}. \end{remark}